 Teaching of Phonics

 Children are taught to read with the use of systematic synthetic phonics (Read,Write Inc.) from the beginning of Nursery.
 The teaching of phonics is an integral part of the school day where children have the opportunity to work in small focus groups depending on their attainment.

 At school, we encourage your child to read a range of books and talk about the books they read.
-We also show and encourage the children to look after the books they borrow so that other children can enjoy reading them.
-Our children read their home reading books 4 times per week and these are discussed and changed regularly by the class teacher and Teaching Assistant.
+We encourage our children read their home reading books everyday and these are discussed and changed regularly by the class teacher and Teaching Assistant.

 Below is a list of comments that the children or the adults can write/discuss around their home reading book and and the bottom of the page is the parent workshop carried out by Mrs Losada.